 It is with heavy hearts that we announce that after 60 years in the Lord's employ, our Fr.
 Finnigan was called to his eternal reward on June 7, 2021.
 For the last 15 years we have been blessed and honored to be graced with Fr.
 Finnigan's genuine wit, in-depth knowledge, and wonderful homilies.
 Our hearts extend to his remaining family, and those who accounted him as a friend.
 May God welcome his soul easily through the gates of heaven.

 Like us on Facebook! http://www.Facebook.com/SJBSuncook

-Most of our photographs are courtesy of Dan Chase, a volunteering parishioner.
 If you have old pictures or photos of current events, news items, or updates that you would like to share here, or on Facebook, send them to [email protected] (Don't forget the "t" in St !)
-All other questions regarding Masses or other particular information from the office should be directed to 485-3113 or by email [email protected] Thank you!
+All other questions regarding Masses or other particular information should be directed to the office: 485-3113 or email: [email protected] Thank you!

 Our roof has, thankfully, been fully repaired, and we appreciate all donations toward this cause!
 We still have to pay off the large bill, however, so we need your continued support.